mediaelement/mediaelement/docs/usage.md

 	]
 }
 ```
-* For other renderers that cannot be installed through NPM, such as YouTube, you might need to load their script through `componentDidMount` method:
+* For other renderers that cannot be installed through npm, such as YouTube, you might need to load their script through `componentDidMount` method:
 ```javascript
 componentDidMount() {
 	let loaded = false;